erachain/Erachain/ERA/z_START_EXAMPLES/readme-commands.txt

 Exapmle 1:  -datachainpath=rrr - make and use folder 'rrr' in folder of application Exapmle 2:  -datachainpath=\rrr - make and use folder 'rrr' in root folder of disk

+-videoPM=
+use makeVPreview.bash for UNUX use makeVPreview.bat for Windows

 example for Windows:
 	>start "erachain" java -jar erachain.jar -pass=1 -seed=3:AXRJwqktmgNYVnpR5uYwBh5v6K6kFb2XH1KYjwDroKcy:1
 example for other OS: